This post may contain affiliate links. Read my full disclosure policy.

-- Cut squash in half, scrape out seeds with a spoon and place open side down, on a parchment-lined baking sheet in the oven and roast for 30- 40 minutes (depending on size) or until knife tender.
+- Cut squash in half widthwise, place open side down, on a parchment-lined baking sheet in the oven and roast for 30- 40 minutes (depending on size) or until knife tender.
 Turn on their sides, allowing steam to escape, continue roasting 5-10 minutes, so they dry out a bit.

 - While the squash is roasting make the Eggplant Puttanesca sauce.

 - Add crushed tomatoes, a generous splash of wine, chili flakes, salt, pepper, Italian herbs, and simmer on low heat 5-10 more minutes.
 Add capers and olives.

 - Alternatively, you can serve this right out of the spaghetti squash shell ( making sure to season the squash, mixing with a fork before topping with the putttanesca.